Over the last seven years, I've helped couples restore "C.P.R." (Communication, Partnership, and Romance)

 This law states that the more your lover experiences him/herself as your top priority, the more

+secure your bond becomes.
 The more secure your love bond becomes, the less

 reassurance he/she needs, and the freer you both are to put in the sacrifices of time and attention